This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 - piece of CHEESECLOTH / muslin cloth

 - Line a large colander with a piece of double layer of cheese cloth and place the colander onto a large empty bowl.Note: You can use cheesecloth, or a muslin cloth.

 - You will need Instant PotTurn on Instant Pot on "boil" mode.Note: Press yogurt mode twice to get boil mode.

 - Add 1 gallon of whole milk.
 Close the Instant Pot with vent sealed.

-- After around 10 mins. carefully open the Instant Pot.
-Turn on the saute mode (high).
+- After around 10 minutes. carefully open the Instant Pot.
+Turn on the saute mode (more).

-- Let milk come to a gentle boil, around 10 mins.
-Keep stirring in-between to prevent any sticking to the bottom of the pot.
+- Let milk come to a boil, around 10 minutes.
+Keep stirring in-between to prevent any milk sticking to the bottom of the pot.

 - Immediately pour the contents into the colander lined with cheese cloth to strain the whey out.